Kethen/BLRE-server-utils/Readme.md

 - override some server settings even the ones that could be overriden by playlist, see below for the currently supported values
 - change the bot name pool
 - disable intermission idle kick

-## WIP
+- dumping server information into a file (thanks https://github.com/MajiKau/ !)

-- querying server status from http
+- server information query from http

 ## runtime prerequisites